ALMworld/alllivesmatter.world/ptools/human_passport/README.md

 ```

 ###  Note
-Since I have limited blockchain knowledge and no experience developing Web3 apps yet, my interpretation or understanding may contain errors or issues.
+Since I have limited blockchain knowledge and limited experience developing Web3 apps at the time of writing, my interpretation or understanding may contain errors or issues.
 I'd appreciate if you could point them out.

 Blow is just my naive imagination for the web3 with DUKI that could exist, which behaves with Kindness, Fairness and DUKI.
 It relies on  freedom of criticism, ensuring that authorities truly fulfill their responsibilities.